Team2530/Documentation/Getting-started-with-the-robot.md

+---
+Title: Getting Started with the Robot
+category: pages
+order: 1
+---

 In this article, you will learn how to make edits to the robot's code and get the updated code onto the robot.

 You should have already followed the **Installing programs** articles at this point.
 If not, [go back to Home](https://github.com/Team2530/Documentation/wiki) and do those first.